 CREALOGIX Holding AG (the 'Company') and its subsidiaries make up the CREALOGIX Group.
-The CREALOGIX Group is a leading independent software provider in Europe and a Swiss market leader for Digital Banking, Digital Payment and Digital Learning.
 CREALOGIX globally markets its extensive product range for tomorrow's digital bank.
 The CREALOGIX Group is a stock corporation headquartered in Switzerland.
 The address of its registered office is Baslerstrasse 60, CH-8048 Zurich.
-The Group's registered shares (CLXN) are traded on the SIX Swiss Exchange under identification number 1111570.
+The Group's registered shares (CLXN) are traded on the SIX Swiss Exchange under identification number 1111570

-The consolidated financial statements were approved for issue by the Board of Directors on 12 September 2017 and proposed for adoption at the Shareholders' Meeting on 30 October 2017.
+The consolidated financial statements were approved for issue by the Board of Directors on 12 September 2018 and proposed for adoption at the Shareholders' Meeting on 29 October 2018.
 The consolidated financial statements are reported in Swiss francs (CHF).